Rex Nelon: Career

 In 1955, Nelon was hired to sing bass with the Homeland Harmony Quartet.
 In 1957, he joined the LeFevres, one of the legendary family groups of southern gospel music.
-In 1973, he assumed direction of The LeFevres, which eventually became known as the Rex Nelon Singers, now called the Nelons.
-Nelon mentored his daughter Kelly Nelon who continues to carry on the family traditions by heading the group, The Nelons.
+In 1975, he assumed the direction of The LeFevres, which eventually became known as the Rex Nelon Singers, now called the Nelons.
+Nelon mentored his daughter Kelly Nelon who continued to carry on the family traditions by heading the group, The Nelons.
 It was from the early Rex Nelon Singers that the careers of Janet Paschal and Karen Peck began to take shape.
 Nelon is the father of Kelly Nelon Clark and Todd Nelon.
-Kelly and her two daughters Amber Nelon Thompson and Autumn Nelon Thompson sing with their family southern gospel group The Nelons.
+Kelly and her two daughters Amber Nelon Thompson and Autumn Nelon Streetman sang with their family southern gospel group The Nelons.

 In 1980 and 1982, he was voted by the Singing News Fan Awards as the "Favorite Bass Singer" and also he was named "Mr. Gospel Music".
 In 1998, he was inducted into the Gospel Music Hall of Fame with the LeFevres.
-The following year in 1999, he was inducted in the Southern Gospel Museum and Hall of Fame.
-Nelon's publishing catalog is a collection of some of gospel music's all-time favorite songs such as O What a Savior, "Come Morning, "The Love of God, "The Old Country Church, "Hide Me Rock of Ages, "Sweeter As The Days Go By, "Thanks," and If We Never Meet Again."
+The following year in 1999, he was inducted into the Southern Gospel Museum and Hall of Fame.
+Nelon's publishing catalog is a collection of some of gospel music's all-time favorite songs such as "O What a Savior", "Come Morning", "The Love of God", "The Old Country Church", "Hide Me Rock of Ages", "Sweeter as the Days Go By", "Thanks", and "If We Never Meet Again".

 Nelon along with his group recorded over 25 projects and received 5 Dove Awards, 3 NARAS Grammy nominations and many Singing News Fan Awards.
-They have appeared on the Grand Ole Opry, "Music City Tonight," and "The 700 Club" and numerous national television shows.
+They have appeared on the Grand Ole Opry, "Music City Tonight", "The 700 Club" and numerous national television shows.
 They are credited with over 13 "Top Five" radio singles.
-In 1987, the Nelons received the Short Form Music Video of the Year Award for "Famine In The Land," as well as winning the New York Film Festival Award that same year.
+In 1987, the Nelons received the Short Form Music Video of the Year Award for "Famine In The Land", as well as winning the New York Film Festival Award that same year.
 In 1997, the mayor of Atlanta declared May, "Nelons Appreciation Month".
-Later that year, they were presented the Silver Angel Award for "Glad You're Here," by the Excellence in Media.
+Later that year, they were presented the Silver Angel Award for "Glad You're Here", by the Excellence in Media.

 Nelon died on January 24, 2000, of a heart attack at the age of 68, the night prior to the Gaither London Homecoming taping.